-We have historically funded our cash requirements principally with capital contributions from our shareholders.
+We have historically funded our cash requirements principally with capital contributions from our shareholders and the proceeds from our initial public offering in 2019.
 If these resources are insufficient to satisfy our cash requirements, we may seek to raise funds through additional equity offering or debt financing or obtain additional bank facilities.
 Our ability to obtain additional capital in the future, however, is subject to a number of uncertainties, including those relating to our future business development, financial condition and results of operations, general market conditions for financing activities by companies in our industry, and macro-economic and other conditions in China and globally.
 If we cannot obtain sufficient capital on acceptable terms to meet our capital needs, we may not be able to execute our growth strategies, and our business, financial condition and prospects may be materially and adversely affected.